albertogoffi/toradocu/tutorial/README.md

            ... [many more lines of output]
    ```
    As the report says, *wrongly* the method `net.Connection#open` did not raise any exception
    even though an `IllegalStateException` was expected.
+The method `net.Connection#open` is
+   supposed to throw an IllegalStateException if invoked on an open connection, but it does not.
-In other words, Toradocu allowed you to
+   In other words, Toradocu allowed you to discover a previously unknown bug in the software
-   discover a previously unknown bug in the software under test, transforming a test case that
+   under test, transforming a test case that was not failing (false negative) into a failing
-   was not failing (false negative) into a failing test case (true positive).
+   test case (true positive).